Arkaaito/mentor_encyclopedia/all_things_11_appointments/11_appointment_faq.md

 **What to do about impromptu meetings?**

 There may be times, when actively engaging with a student on the forums, where you feel that more progress can be made via a one-on-one appointment.
-In this case, feel free to ask them if they would like to meet with you.
+In this case, feel free to ask them if they would like to meet with you and schedule the appointment organically.

+You may also choose to create a personal 30-minute event on Calendly that students can book with little to no lead time.
+You can do so by going to 'Event Types' and adding a Personal Event Type for a One-on-One appointment.

 _All appointments must be logged on the self-reporting form!_